LLM in Insurance Law

 Queen Mary University of London was the first UK university to offer a specialist LLM in Insurance Law.
 Insurance law modules have also proved popular among students taking other specialisms.

-Edwards Wildman, a leading International law firm with 16 offices in US, Europe and Asia is offering one 2 week summer internship for an exceptional student wishing to study the LLM in Insurance Law in the academic year 2014/15.
+Edwards Wildman, a leading International law firm, is offering one two-week summer internship.
 The recipient of the internship will also be awarded a bursary of £2,500 by the Centre for Commercial Law Studies (CCLS).

 Insurance Law Institute